sidKarmarkar/Monte_Carlo_Options_Pricing/README.md

 ## Project Structure

-- `monte_carlo_options_pricing.py`: Main script that contains the implementation of the Monte Carlo simulation for pricing options.
+- `Monte_Carlo_Sim.ipynb`: Main script that contains the implementation of the Monte Carlo simulation for pricing options.
 - `README.md`: Documentation for the project, including setup instructions and an explanation of the code.

 ---